 You will have to turn on "data roaming" on your smartphone for the time you use it, but it's worth it.
 I turn "data roaming" off as soon as I stop using the app, but people use their phone in different ways when travelling.
 That's up to you.

-One can rent a GPS system with a rental car, but it may add $10-15 a day to the cost.
+One can rent a GPS system and android phone with a rental car, but it may add $5-10 a day to the cost.
 That can be kind of expensive, but if one has to drive through San Jose or Cartago, it will pay for itself.
-I only recommend it if you don't have a smartphone and can't manage the WAZE app which works just as well if not better.
-Please read this information regarding the GPS rentals from the REAL Costa Rica web
+I recommend it if you don't have a smartphone and can't manage the WAZE app which works just as well if not better.
+Please read this information regarding the GPS systems available to you if you have a smartphone.

-Maps - If one is a Facebook user, I strongly recommend visiting Costa Rica Guides\ Toucan Maps on Facebook.
+Maps - If one is a Facebook user, I strongly recommend visiting Costa Rica Guides on Facebook.
 One can ask specific questions on driving issues, road conditions, distances, and general information on accommodations, food, and things to do.
-Toucan Maps also have one of the better hard copy maps of Costa Rica which is updated frequently.
-A few other good hard copy maps are available, but do some comparison before hand.
-One can order a Toucan map directly from their website.
+They also have one of the better hard copy maps of Costa Rica which is updated frequently.
+A few other good hard copy maps are available but do some comparison beforehand.
+One can order a map directly from their website.